Surgical Technology Services Selection Criteria

 Points will be given for relevant work or education experience in only ONE of the following areas.
 Documentation must be provided with either the transcript showing the degree earned or the Verification of Health-Related experience form.

-- One year of full-time or equivalent work, related to a Health Science program will be awarded 2 points.
+- One year of full-time or equivalent work with direct patient care, related to a Health Science program will be awarded 2 points.

-- Graduate of a Health Sciences Program - One semester or less in length with 6 months work experience will be awarded 4 points.
+- Graduate of a Health Sciences Program - One semester or less in length with 6 months work experience with direct patient care will be awarded 4 points.

-- Graduate of a Health Sciences Program - two semesters or more in length with 6 months work experience will result in 6 points.
+- Graduate of a Health Sciences Program - two semesters or more in length with 6 months work experience with direct patient care will result in 6 points.

-- Graduate with an A.A. degree will result in 8 points.
+- Graduate with an A.A. degree or higher will result in 8 points.

-- Graduate with an A.S. degree in a Health Science Program with 6 months work experience will result in 10 points.
+- Graduate with an A.S. degree in a Health Science Program with 6 months work experience with direct patient care will result in 10 points.

 Specific College Course Work